datalad/datalad-action/README.md

 | user        | User to provide to GitHub | github-actions | no |
 | email       | Email to provide to GitHub | github-actions@users.noreply.github.com | no |

+Have any questions?
+Don't hesitate to open an issue!